Theatre Coordinator – Orthopaedic

 • Competitive Rewards: Attractive remuneration package, relocation allowance, and employee referral bonus scheme.

-• Health & Wellbeing: Funded health insurance, a comprehensive wellbeing programme, and generous Christmas/New Year breaks.
+• Health & Wellbeing: Funded health insurance, a wellbeing programme, and generous Christmas/New Year breaks.

 • Flexibility & Growth: Flexible working arrangements and a Nursing Council of New Zealand-approved PDRP.

-• Perks & Community: Discounts from a range of partners and the opportunity to join our Employee Network.
+• Perks & Community: Discounts from a range of partners and access to our Employee Network.

 Ko wai matou | Our Organisation

-At Southern Cross Healthcare, our purpose is clear.
-Our values shape everything we do:
+At Southern Cross Healthcare, our values shape everything we do:

 • Care First – We lead with compassion, delivering care that’s deeply human through genuine manaakitanga.